kalisio/geokoder/README.md

 #### Kano

 For now, each layer in the catalog exposing the `featureLabel` property will be taken into account.
+This property can be a single string value or an array of strings to target multiple fields.

 #### NodeGeocoder

-Each key is a geocoder to instanciate in [node-geocoder](https://github.com/nchaulet/node-geocoder). if value is false-ish, it won't be instanciated.
+Each key is a geocoder to instanciate in [node-geocoder](https://github.com/nchaulet/node-geocoder).
+If value is false-ish, it won't be instanciated.
+If you'd like to pass additional options to the geocoder instance then it could be an object containing the options.

 ```js
 NodeGeocoder: {